vercel/next.js/examples/cms-contentstack/README.md

 - `CONTENTSTACK_MANAGEMENT_TOKEN` is the stack management token generated in step 3.

 - `CONTENTSTACK_API_HOST` is the api host URL.
-  For the NA region use `api.contentstack.io` and for the EU region use `eu-app.contentstack.com`.
+  For the NA region use `api.contentstack.io` and for the EU region use `eu-api.contentstack.com`.

-- `CONTENTSTACK_APP_HOST` is the app host URL of your stack For the NA region use `app.contentstack.com` and for the EU region you can use ‘eu-app.contentstack.com’.
+- `CONTENTSTACK_APP_HOST` is the app host URL of your stack For the NA region use `app.contentstack.com` and for the EU region you can use `eu-app.contentstack.com`.

 - `CONTENTSTACK_LIVE_PREVIEW` is to enable and disable live preview from starter apps.
-For live preview features, always set this value to true.
+For live preview features.

 Your `.env.local` file should look like this: